TheRobotStudio/SO-ARM100/Optional/Overhead_Cam_Mount/README.md

 # Overhead Camera Installation Guide for SO-100

 ## Overview
-This guide provides step-by-step instructions for installing a **Overhead Camera** on the SO-100 robot using a **Web Camera** and a 3D-printed **Arm Base and Camera Mount**.
+This guide provides step-by-step instructions for installing an **Overhead Camera** on the SO-100 robot using a **Web Camera** and a 3D-printed **Arm Base** and **Camera Mount**.

-## Design Goals
+## Camera Design Aims

-Design Aims:
+1. Create camera data usable as model input, independently or with wrist camera footage
-1. To create camera data which can be used as model input, either by itself or in conjunction with wrist camera(s) footage.
+2. Provide overhead view of entire manipulation space
-2. To provide a camera that can provide a overhead view of the entire manipulation space.
+3. Support both single follower arm and double follower ("bi-manual") arm setups
-3. To make this camera usable as-is in the two most popular configurations, either in a single follower arm setup, or a double follower ("bi-manual") arm setup.
+4. Ensure consistent data across SO-100 arm users through standardized camera positioning

 ## Required Components